amctagg1/eleventy-starter/README.md

 5. Other scripts can be found in package.json, should you need them.

+        npm run clean
+        // cleans out the _site/ folder on demand

         npm run scss
         // compiles scss/ to css/ on demand

-        npm build
+        npm run build
-        // cleans out the _site/ folder and re-builds eleventy to _site/ on demand
+        // compiles scss/ to css/ and re-builds eleventy to _site/ on demand

 ## Eleventy